kcarnold/cs344/content/units/08nlp-intro/_index.md

 - Describe causal language modeling as a prediction problem
 - Explain at least two different approaches for converting text data into a form usable by a machine learning model.
 - Identify both word and character n-grams in a given string.
-- Describe how perplexity relates to log-likelihood and cross-entropy (and the general concept of partial credit in classifiers)
 - Implement basic data manipulation operations in language processing

 ## Preparation